Corrections Nurse Salary in 2026 — Prison, Jail & Detention Facility Pay Rates

 Open Calculator

-CatSol specializes in correctional nursing.
+CatSol specializes in correctional nursing jobs.
 See open positions at state prisons, county jails, and detention facilities — with transparent pay on every listing.

 Related Guides